Christmas Markets in Europe

 It offers free Wi-Fi access.

 Hannong’s breakfast room serves a breakfast buffet every morning.
-It includes hot drinks, handmade bread and French pastries, local products, jams, and juices.
+It includes hot drinks, handmade bread, French pastries, local products, jams, and juices.

 Guests can enjoy a drink at the wine bar in the glass-ceiling salon or on the large terrace.